Day 13: Escaping the Maze

 Take this example of a navigation menu:

-And since we don’t want to leave you empty handed after this course, here’s a template you can use as an example to work on your own:
+Here’s a template you can use as an example to work on your own:

 Use the template to structure your sitemap, keeping in mind your KPIs, your one goal and your avatar.